Renovation project includes:

-The branch serves a diverse service area including families with children across a range of ages, singles and married couples without children, college students and seniors.
-Families represent a large segment of their customers.
-The branch’s collection and programs reflect the neighborhood’s diversity and address their needs and interests.
+The branch serves a diverse urban service area.
+Families are a large percentage of its customers.
+The branch’s collection and programs reflect the interests and needs of the diverse neighborhood.

 The Plan (what needs to be done)

-- Address site issues including landscaping, sidewalk and exterior lighting.
+- Address site issues including landscaping, sidewalks and parking lots.

-- Improve heating, ventilation, air conditioning (noise) and temperature controls.
+- Improve heating, ventilation, air conditioning and temperature controls.

 - Update and refresh restroom partitions, lighting, vanity counters and flooring.